RA341/Fix-Custom-Themed-grub-fedora/readme.md

 And then generates a new grub config file

+# To-do

+check if a grub file already has the changes and skip accordingly

 # Disclaimer/Warning
 This script was made by a linux noob, and was made for personal use,This has the potential to mess up your system from booting so use it at your own risk